wp-plugins/catalog/readme.txt

 4.5.8  Color of Review Texts.
 Choose what color the submitted review texts appear.

 4.5.9  Background Color of Review Author section.
-Choose the background color of the section where the reviewer’s name appears.
+Choose the background color of the section where the reviewer's name appears.

 4.5.10  Background Color of Review text.
 Choose the background color of the submitted reviews.